Technik-Tueftler/IntelligentSocketDatalogger/README.md

 ## Additional functions
 `Cost calculation:` Writes the total work in KWh for the required period and calculates the total cost.
 `Power on counter:` Counts how often a device switches on for the required time period.
+`Telegram-Bot: `All functions can be displayed and controlled via a chat in Telegram.
+`Energy observation:` Checks if a device consumes more energy than previously set.
+For example, if the refrigerator is open.
+`Display energy:` Display of the energy of the devices from the last periods `Switching devices:` Switching devices on and off if the socket allows this.

 ## Installation and execution
 1. Locally the program runs by executing the `main.py`.
 Currently, care must still be taken to load the environment variables into the IDE or environment.
 To do this, simply copy the repository and run main.py.
 The program was tested and developed under Python 3.10.